sid6i7/programming-guide/README.md

 1. Get kaggle API key.
 [How to get a kaggle API key?](https://christianjmills.com/posts/kaggle-obtain-api-key-tutorial/)

 2. Store kaggle API credentials as an .env file in the root directory.
-It should be in the following format
+It should be in the following format.
+Don't include any spaces.
     ```
-    KAGGLE_USERNAME = your_kaggle_username
+    KAGGLE_USERNAME=your_kaggle_username
-    KAGGLE_KEY = your_api_key
+    KAGGLE_KEY=your_api_key
     ```
 3. Run docker compose in the root directory.
    ```sh